SSO vs. Federated Identity Management: A Guide

 Building a Hybrid Identity Strategy

-• FI to enable partners, suppliers, and customers to access systems securely.
+• FIM to enable partners, suppliers and customers to access systems securely.

 • WIF to secure machine-to-machine communication and remove hardcoded secrets.